babylonhealth/ios-playbook/Cookbook/Technical-Documents/PullAssigners.md

 4. Go back to your repository's settings in GitHub, under the protected branches (see previous section), and check the checkbox for "Require review from Code Owners"

-This way, no PR could be merged unless at least one person from the teams listed in `CODEOWNERS` approves it, and in this case since the `iOS-PullAssigner` team is empty, that means at least one person from `ios-bot-owner` has to approve the PR – even if 2 other people affected to the PR by Pull Assigners already approved it
+This way, no PR could be merged unless at least one person from the teams listed in `CODEOWNERS` approves it, and in this case since the `iOS-PullAssigner` team is empty, that means at least one person from `ios-bot-owner` has to approve the PR – even if 2 other people assigned to review by Pull Assigners already approved it